Are we allowed to buy a beer?

 Do you contribute to non-profit or fund-raising events?

-Rarely.
-We are a marginal entity partly based on idealistic labour and much of our activity is already dedicated to non-profit causes.
+No. We are a marginal entity partly based on idealistic labour and much of our activity is already dedicated to non-profit causes.
 Our support from the state and other parties is also strictly defined in terms of spending.
-We would rather advise contacting strongholds of commercial culture for contributions.

 We are having a seminar and want to engage you for an artistic contribution?